dyhes/zulip/templates/zerver/help/move-content-to-another-stream.md

 ## Moving content out of private streams

-In [private streams with protected history](/help/stream-permissions), Zulip determines whether to treat the entire topic as moved using the access permissions of the user requesting the topic move.
+In [private streams with protected history](/help/stream-permissions), Aloha determines whether to treat the entire topic as moved using the access permissions of the user requesting the topic move.
 This means that the automated notices sent by the notification bot will report that the entire topic was moved if the requesting user moved every